theirix/usbunfreeze_web/README.md

 Settings file template can be found at `config/settings.yaml.example`.

 Configure Amazon AWS SQS queue and place access, secret key and queue name to the config.

+**NOTE**: server does not work properly with sinatra-assetpack asset packaging in production mode.
+Use development instead.

 ## Usage